DarcyJProjects/touchtone555/hardware/bom.md

 # BOM– TouchTone555

 This file lists the Bill of Materials (BOM) - the components required to complete this project.
+The regular csv BOM can be viewed here: [Bill of Materials.csv](https://github.com/DarcyJProjects/touchtone555/blob/main/hardware/Bill%20of%20Materials.csv)

 ---